Immigrants & Immigration

 - Committed a crime “involving moral turpitude.”
 This is an immigration term that means the crime was especially immoral, according to the government.

-Generally, if the issue occurred more than 5 years ago, immigration will not count it too heavily.
+Generally, if the issue occurred more than five years ago, immigration will not count it too heavily.
 However, it’s important to keep in mind that they can consider it if they want to.

-A person is permanently barred from establishing good moral character if they, at any time:
+A person can never establish good moral character if they, at any time:

 - Are convicted of murder,